gkarev/vite-multi-page-html-generator-plugin/README.md

 Each HTML file becomes a separate static page.
 If all pages reference the same JavaScript file, they will share a single bundle.

+**Note:** The plugin safely merges with existing `rollupOptions`, preserving your custom configuration.

 ### Custom Configuration

 ```javascript